apostrophecms/apostrophe-dialog-box/README.md

 ## Triggering dialog boxes

-Dialog boxes can be triggered by page load or by clicking on elments with the proper `data` attributes attached to them.
+Dialog boxes can be triggered by page load or by clicking on elements with the proper `data` attributes attached to them.

 ### Options for triggering dialog boxes on page load